NotAShelf/arrpc-flake/README.md

 ### 2. Reference the exposed package from the input

-> Optional if you intend to use the home-manager module
+> This set is optional if you intend to use the home-manager module.

+Add the arRPC package to your packages to make it available in PATH.

 ```nix
 # with home-manager